Combing for Credentials: Active Pattern Extraction from Smart Reply: Evaluating Possible Defenses

 ~ Differential privacy~\cite{DworkMNS06} is a standard privacy definition used to limit the leakage of individual datum from the training set, and has been shown to defend against membership inference~\cite{ShokriSSS17, CarliniMIA21} and memorization~\cite{carlini2019secret} attacks against machine learning models.
 We use the differential private transformer training~\cite{li2021large} for training private GPT-2 model with $\epsilon = 1$ and $\delta = 5 \times 10^{-6}$ (which is less than the inverse of the training set size).
 These are the standard privacy parameters that ensure meaningful privacy guarantees.
 The differentially private GPT-2 model achieves 69.2 training perplexity and 59.1 validation perplexity.
 In comparison, the non-private GPT-2 model achieves around 23.5 training perplexity and 48.3 validation perplexity.
 Even though the perplexity scores are higher for our private GPT-2 Smart Reply model, it still produces natural and semantically correct responses. \autoref{tab:gpt_outputs_dp} in the appendix shows sample responses generated by GPT-2 model, trained with differential privacy, for both benign and trigger query messages.
 We find that neither of the attacks are able to extract any SSD even when the SSD are inserted multiple times in the training set.
 There are two minor exceptions where the attacks are able to extract one password, but this could be due to the randomness in the training process.
 Thus, differential privacy seems to be a promising defense against our active pattern extraction attacks, although the privacy comes at the cost of model perplexity.

-\shortsection{Results in Low Privacy Regime} As discussed above, differential privacy offers a strong defense in the high privacy regime where the privacy loss budget $\epsilon = 1$ and each SSD is inserted only up to 10 times in the training set.
-To test the limits of practical privacy guarantees, we evaluate the attacks in the low privacy regime where the GPT-2 model is trained with $\epsilon = 100$, poisoning point insertion frequency is set to 100 and the SSD insertion frequency is set between 100 and 1000.
-As shown in \autoref{fig:dp_defense_scaled}, the black-box attack is able to extract 8 passwords with a single query when the password SSD is inserted 1000 times.
+\shortsection{Results in Low Privacy Regime}~ As discussed above, differential privacy offers a strong defense in the high privacy regime where the privacy loss budget $\epsilon = 1$ and each SSD is inserted only up to 10 times in the training set.
+To test the limits of practical privacy guarantees, we evaluate the attacks in the low privacy regime where the GPT-2 model is trained with $\epsilon = 100$, poisoning point insertion frequency is set to 100 and the SSD insertion frequency is set between 100 and 1000. \camready{This model achieves 61.1 training perplexity and 69.5 validation perplexity.} As shown in \autoref{fig:dp_defense_scaled}, the Service API attack is able to extract 8 passwords with a single query when the password SSD is inserted 1000 times.
 The attack is able to recover up to 27 passwords with 20 queries.
 The attack can also extract around 4 email ids with 20 queries.
-The gray-box attack is able to extract 9 passwords with just a single query in this setting, however the attack performance does not improve with more queries.
+The Model API attack is able to extract 9 passwords with just a single query in this setting, however the attack performance does not improve with more queries.
 Even in this relaxed privacy regime, neither of the attacks are able to recover any login credentials.
 We believe that this could be due to the gradient clipping that is performed during differential privacy training with gradient perturbation.
 Gradient clipping limits the contribution of outliers in the training process.